Vermillion Community Mural Project

 Line art rendering of the full mural design.
 The righthand portion, titled Eúŋkičhetupi, was completed in summer 2019.
 The left side, Wanáȟča, wraps the northeast corner of the building and was completed summer 2020.

-Planting seeds for Wanáȟča
+Planting Seeds for Wanáȟča

 Preparation for Wanáȟča picked up in April 2020, despite the ongoing COVID-19 pandemic after meeting our $13,000 fundraising goal with support from the South Dakota Arts Council and ioby fundraising platform.
 Part two of the mural, titled Wanáȟča, the Lakota word for “flower that blooms,” fills a larger area than its counterpart.
 This mural serves as visual introduction to the story depicted in Eúŋkičhetupi, by portraying a Native woman “breathing life” into the rest of the scene.
 She is depicted braiding her hair, which flows into the Missouri River and the water that is a central theme in the first mural.